stephenlake/laravel-queryable/README.md

 Install the package via composer.

     composer require stephenlake/laravel-queryable

+Add the trait to your model:

+    use \Queryable\Traits\QueryParamFilterable;

 Define filters on your model:

     YourModel::withFilters(['name', 'content', 'created_at'])->get();

-Then dynamic queryables to your HTTP routes:
+Then add dynamic queryables to your HTTP routes:

     https://www.example.org?name=Awesome&content=*awesome*&created_at>=2018